SpaceX Falcon 9 blasts off from California

 SpaceX already has flown three Dragon capsules to the station and made two other successful test flights with its older version Falcons.

-The company advertises Falcon 9 launch services for $56.5 million (35 million pounds).
+The company advertises Falcon 9 launch services for $56.5 million.
 Company founder and chief executive Elon Musk said he would like to discount that price by recycling and reusing the Falcon's first stage.
 Currently, the spent boosters splash down into the ocean and cannot be reused.

 Toward that goal, SpaceX has been working on related program called Grasshopper to fly a booster back to its launch site.
 Engineers have not yet tested how the system would work over water but they may get a trial run during Sunday's Falcon 9 flight.